MagmaSpeedCubes/rhythm-keyboard/README.md

 # rhythm-keyboard
-a rhythm game where you use your computer keyboard to play a musical keyboard Your game is ranked based on the percentage of a perfect score you score
+a rhythm game where you use your computer keyboard to play a musical keyboard \n Your game is ranked based on the percentage of a perfect score you score

 play on itch.io